 Getting shot six times from point-blank range usually marks the tragic end to life.
 But not for Earl Smith.
 In more than one way, his life began in that moment when he was closest to death.

-These days, many NFL and NBA players know Smith as a team chaplain for both the San Francisco 49ers and Golden State Warriors.
+These days, many NFL and NBA players know Smith as a team chaplain for both the five-time Super Bowl-champion San Francisco 49ers and six-time NBA-champion Golden State Warriors.
 He’s grown close to a number of the biggest stars in the two biggest sports in the country.
 Just like any fan, he stands in awe at their athletic abilities.
 However, he’s often just as much in awe at the faith of guys like Steph Curry.

-“Basketball is what [Curry] does, but that’s not who he is,” Smith said earlier this year on the Sports Spectrum Podcast.
+“Basketball is what [Curry] does, but that’s not who he is,” Smith said on the Sports Spectrum Podcast in 2018.
 “He has so many other things going on in his mind.
 He has so many other things that are important to him besides just playing basketball.
 Yet he realizes God has blessed him with a platform that’s called basketball.”

 Smith’s life began in Stockton, Calif., not too far away from where he now lives.
 He had expressed an interest in sports from an early age as he fell in love with the game of baseball.
 His father was his baseball coach, his best friend, his hero.
 Dad did all he could to teach his son life’s most important lessons as he shielded young Earl from the rugged world around them.